AndyG-unibe/Resample-ReprojectCosmoRea2-6/README.md

 import ftplib

+### Description

-Description of the different processing steps:
+In this section all the different processing steps are explained.